Young conservatives have grown up in Trump's Republican Party. Now, it's time to vote

 Ohio's primary Tuesday marks the first time he gets to vote in a presidential matchup.
 And though he's grown up from the wide-eyed childhood fan and can acknowledge the former president has his flaws, Trump is still his guy.

-"He's transformed the political universe," Basset said.
-"I still like the fact that he doesn't back down to anyone... he is still a conservative at heart."
+"He's transformed the political universe," Bassett said.
+"I still like the fact that he doesn't back down to anyone ... he is still a conservative at heart."

-To Longwell, this new generation of young conservatives is drifting away from the traditional Republican candidates of the past few decades and more towards those that embody Trump and adopt his brash style of politics.
+To Longwell, this new generation of young conservatives is drifting away from the traditional Republican candidates of the past few decades and more toward those who embody Trump and adopt his brash style of politics.

 "For people who have chosen to identify as Republicans or conservatives, in this moment, they've done it because they like what they see out of Donald Trump," she said.